ghbrown/minila/README.md

 needlessly complicated.
 This is almost wholly because C does not allow the determination of array size from pointers to arrays.

-I'm also using this library as a way to strengthen my programming in a standard scientific computing language and to better understand implementations of popular linear algebra methods.
+I'm mainly using this library as a way to strengthen my programming in a standard scientific computing language and to better understand implementations of popular linear algebra methods.